 The program sets the urban and environmental history of New York City (population 8.7 million) in the wider, global context of “the city” in world history from the 18th – 20th century (MMW14) and then over an even more expansive chronological scale in ENVR142.
 Through these courses, students examine the social, economic, and historical factors driving urban expansion and the environmental impact of this growth, viewing this from local and global perspectives, as we contrast New York with other major metropolitan centers around the world.

 Since its foundation in the 17th century, the city has greatly expanded in physical size, spreading beyond Manhattan island to the existing five boroughs, incorporating the Bronx, Brooklyn, Queens, and Staten Island on January 1, 1898.
 The city grew outward and upward, most spectacularly on Manhattan, which the other boroughs call “the city.”
-Manhattan contains the nation’s tallest building (One World Trade Center) and 8 out of the nation’s 10 tallest buildings.
+Manhattan contains the nation’s tallest building (One World Trade Center) and eight out of the nation’s ten tallest buildings.
 Manhattan also has the greatest population density (~69,000 per sq. mile) of any county in the United States and is 2nd only to Mumbai, India.
 Compare Manhattan’s density to San Diego (~4000 per sq. mile), Chicago (11,900) and Boston (13,300), which are in the range of London, Tokyo, Athens, Madrid, and Ankara, or San Francisco (17,200), roughly the same as Rio de Janeiro.
 The city grew outward, upward and also underground, extending roots through a public transportation system that functions like arteries keeping the city alive.
-The New York subway system has 27 lines with more than 800 miles of track and a ridership of 4.3 million daily (2019; the highest public transportation usage of any American city).
+The New York subway system has 27 lines with more than 800 miles of track and a ridership of 4.3 million daily (2019; the highest public transportation usage of any American city; sixth highest in the world).
 This is complemented by a bus service that carries 2.4 million daily (2019) and a ferry system which moved 6.3 million people (total) in 2019, plus the (free) Staten Island Ferry that moves 22 million between that borough and Manhattan.
 Students will become familiar with the system through regular use (with their unlimited monthly MetroCards) and will learn about previous iterations of the system at the New York Transit Museum in Brooklyn, the nation’s premier museum dedicated to urban public transportation.
 Examining the role of public transportation systems comparatively (or the lack of such systems) from an environmental and social perspective is an important facet of this program.
 That discussion also examines how the city repurposes natural resources removed from subterranean construction and uses the material for urban projects, such as the expansion of Ellis and Governors Islands, building Battery Park in lower Manhattan and City College in upper Manhattan, filling a reservoir to create Central Park’s Great Lawn, and more.

 In addition to this extensive intra-city transportation system, the city is accessible from the outside through a wide-ranging train network (see Grand Central; Penn Station) and bridge systems, starting with the historic Brooklyn Bridge, completed in 1883, which students will traverse, and then adding more bridges to connect to Brooklyn as well as to link Manhattan to Queens, the Bronx, and New Jersey.
 The latter (the George Washington Bridge) is the site of the 1942 children’s classic, The Little Red Lighthouse and the Great Gray Bridge.

 Bridges also link Staten Island to New Jersey and Brooklyn, and Queens to Manhattan and the Bronx.
 The city also constructed underwater tunnels, which are narrower and more expensive than bridges, but require much less precious land at entry and exit.
 These tunnels link New Jersey and Manhattan (Lincoln and Holland), Manhattan and Queens (Queens-Midtown), and Manhattan and Brooklyn (Brooklyn-Battery [Carey]).
-The city also has three international airports, two of which are located within city limits (La Guardia and JFK, both in Queens) and the third in neighboring Newark, New Jersey, 19 miles from Manhattan, the same distance as from JFK to Manhattan.
+The city also has three international airports, two of which are located within city limits (La Guardia and JFK, both in Queens) and the third in neighboring Newark, New Jersey, 19 miles from Manhattan, about the same distance as from JFK to Manhattan.

 Providing a means for people to travel to and within New York was one dimension of the city’s urban planning, providing tranquil, natural spaces for people to “step out” of the urban experience was another.
 Central Park was conceived as such a space and was opened in 1864, providing a model for new urban parks from Boston to San Francisco.
 This (human-designed) natural environment brought nature into the city, offering individual and public health benefits for the city’s residents.
 This was the same era in which the nation took its first steps toward the preservation of wilderness environments, championed by voices like Henry David Thoreau (1817-62), George Perkins Marsh (1801-82), John Burroughs (1837-1921; a New Yorker), and John Muir (1838-1917) and depicted by painters of the Hudson River School, such as Thomas Cole (1801-48), Frederic Church (1826-1900), and, with an eye on the American West, Albert Bierstadt (1830-1902).